Building back better: A net-zero emissions recovery

-The 'COP26 Universities Network' has drawn on this research and other analyses to create a briefing for policymakers outlining a path to net-zero emissions economic recovery from COVID-19.
+The 'COP26 Universities Network' has drawn on this research and other analyses to create a briefing for policymakers, pdf outlining a path to net-zero emissions economic recovery from Covid-19.
 The network, a growing group of more than 30 UK-based universities, was formed to help deliver climate change outcomes at the UN Climate Summit in Glasgow and beyond.

 They have put together a briefing which identifies ten fiscal recovery policies that promise to bring both short-term high economic impact and long-term structural change to ensure the UK meets its 2050 climate goals.